-Download the Registration Form, fill in the relevant details and send it back to the Trust on the address on the form or give to one of the Trustees for your iwi.
+Download the Registration Form fill in the relevant details and either post or scan and email it back to the Trust to the address on the back of the form or give it to one of the Trustees for your iwi.

 How to register

-Registration is easy – download the Registration Form (Word Document 92kb), fill in the relevant details and send it back to the Trust on the address on the form or give to one of the Trustees for your iwi.
+Registration is easy – download the Registration Form (pdf), fill in the relevant details and either post or scan and email it back to the Trust to the address on the back of the form or give it to one of the Trustees for your iwi.